aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/convert-coordinates/_index.md

 ```

 ### Step 2: Convert to Decimal Degrees
 Even though the final goal is DMS, we start by showing the original decimal representation.
+This also demonstrates the **decimal degrees to dms** path you’ll later follow.

 ```csharp
 var decimalDegrees = GeoConvert.AsPointText(25.5, 45.5, PointFormats.DecimalDegrees);